88-1982/AnimalShelter.Solution/README.md

 ]```

 ## JWT documention
-JWT was used for further exploration of this project.
+JWT was used for this project.
 How it works:
 1. Client logs in with his/her credentials.
 2. Server generates a Jwt token at server side.